alexsavio/alexsavio.github.io/content/first_principles_data_engineering.md

 Since the core problem is context mismatch between producers and consumers, the first thing you build isn't a pipeline.
 It's a **contract**.
 Producers declare what they emit (schema, semantics, freshness guarantees).
 Consumers declare what they need.
 The engineering is in bridging the gap, and the contract makes the gap explicit.

+If you're coming from backend engineering, the mental model is simple: **data contracts are OpenAPI for data**.
+The same way an API contract lets frontend and backend evolve independently as long as both sides honor the spec, a data contract lets producers and consumers evolve independently as long as the agreed-upon schema, semantics, and freshness guarantees hold.
+Nobody would ship a public API without documenting its shape, yet data teams routinely ship tables with no documented contract at all.

 This isn't theoretical.
 Tools like Andrew Jones' [Data Contract CLI](https://github.com/datacontract/datacontract-cli) let you define contracts in YAML and validate them in CI.
 Protobuf and JSON Schema work for schema enforcement.
 The format matters less than the practice of making the producer-consumer agreement explicit and testable.

+A contract without a version is just a snapshot.
+Real contracts need semantic versioning, deprecation windows, and an answer to "what happens when the producer needs to break compatibility?"
+Skip this and you recreate the schema-on-write failure mode one layer up: every upstream change becomes a silent incident for some consumer who was pinning to yesterday's assumptions.
+Treat contract evolution with the same discipline you'd apply to a public API: additive changes are safe, breaking changes require a new major version and a migration path.

 <pre class="mermaid">
 graph LR